Your Medical History

 If you are taking any medication, please ensure you have enough with you for the entirety of your stay.
 For any prescription medication we advise you bring it with you in your carry-on bag, in the original packaging along with a copy of the prescription.
 We can not guarantee that you will be able to get any required prescriptions abroad.

 We hope you don’t feel unwell whilst on placement, but sometimes that happens and we’ll do all we can to make sure you’re well looked after.
-Tell your Peer Mentor as soon as you feel unwell so we can get you the right treatment.
+Tell your Volunteer Coordinator as soon as you feel unwell so we can get you the right treatment.
 If you are hospitalised, please call your family.
 We won’t do this unless you’re unconscious or unless it’s a major emergency.

 Dehydration is the number one cause of illness and hospitalisation for volunteers in Bali and it is not fun.
 To avoid this happening to you, please drink lots of water, at least 4 litres a day, and supplement your diet with hydration sachets.
 Re-hydration sachets are available in Bali for about 50p a sachet and is a real lifesaver.